Mahler 5 as you’ve never heard it

 *For an introduction to my whole series on Mahler, with links, click here!*

-Given that I adore Mahler 5, this is a strange way to introduce it.
-But having already delighted in Pachelbel’s capon, another gem from Two Set Violin‘s rubber chicken playlist is this unlikely rendition of the symphony’s opening trumpet solo—and it’s even funnier if you share my veneration for the work:
+Given that I adore Mahler 5, this is a weird way to introduce it.
+But having already delighted in Pachelbel’s capon, another gem from Two Set Violin‘s rubber chicken playlist is this unlikely rendition of the symphony’s opening trumpet solo—and it’s even funnier if you share my devotion to the work:

 Just as well John Wilbraham didn’t know about this—he might have found the temptation too hard to resist.